craftcms/aws-s3/README.md

 ```
 ### Using the automatic focal point detection

-This plugin can use the AWS Rekognition service to detect faces in an image and automatically set the focal point accordingly.
+This plugin can use the [AWS Rekognition](https://aws.amazon.com/rekognition/) service to detect faces in an image and automatically set the focal point accordingly.
 This requires the image to be either a jpg or a png file.
-To enable this feature, just turn it on the volume settings.
+You can enable this feature via **Attempt to set the focal point automatically?** in the filesystem settings.

-:warning: ️Using this will incur extra cost for each upload

-:warning: ️Using this requires the <code>rekognition:DetectFaces</code> action to be allowed.
+> ⚠️ ️Using this will incur extra cost for each upload, and requires the <code>rekognition:DetectFaces</code> action to be allowed.

 ### Assuming Role with OIDC

 This plugin also has the ability to assume a role provided to the runtime with the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables.
 If you provide no credentials to AWS and these environment variables exist, then the plugin will attempt to create a connection to AWS using the `CredentialProvider::assumeRoleWithWebIdentityCredentialProvider`.
-This is the ideal way to allow fine-grained access control for hosting CraftCMS in Kubernetes (for example).
+This is the ideal way to allow fine-grained access control for hosting Craft CMS in Kubernetes (for example).
 See [the IAM documentation on AWS for more details](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).

 ### Tasks running in ECS

-This plugin is compatible with IAM roles for ECS tasks and will automatically use the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable, if it's available.
+This plugin is compatible with IAM roles for ECS tasks and will automatically use the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable, if it’s available.
 See [the IAM Roles for Tasks documentation on AWS for more details](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).